xieyuheng/x-server/README.md

 where the file content is the subdomain.

-You can edit the DNS record of your custom domain, to point to the full subdomain.
+Then you can add an A record to the DNS of your custom domain, to point to the IP address of your server.
-And update `.domain-map/` on your server to support it.

 Custom domain is only supported when TLS is enabled.
 To provide TLS certificate for a custom domain,